renespit/home-assistant-osgdb/README.md

 2. Open your Dishes Dashboard
 3. Enable in Safari the Developer-Menu (Preferences -> Advanced Tab -> Show developer-menu in menubar)
 4. Open the Developer-Menu
 5. Disable 'Cross-Origin Restriction' (Be Careful!)
-This is a security setting) Cross-Origin Restriction are a PITA...
+This is a security setting). **Cross-Origin Restriction are a PITA...**
 6. Disable 'Prevent Cross-Sitetracking' (Be Careful!
 This is a privacy setting)
 7. Now you are able to select a country.
 Create/Save/Login your account.
 Save the CSS of Home Assistant in https://osgdb.nl